Direct-To-Implant Breast Reconstruction

 Direct-to-Implant Breast Reconstruction

 Direct-to-implant reconstruction skips the tissue expansion step and instead goes straight to the implant.
-Also called a one-stage or single-stage breast reconstruction, this procedure involves placing the breast implant in the same surgery as the mastectomy.
+Also called one-stage or single-stage, this procedure involves placing the breast implant in the same surgery as the mastectomy.
 In doing so, you avoid weeks or months of repeated visits to the operating room, allowing you to get back to your life more quickly.

-In this procedure, one of our experienced Denver breast reconstruction surgeons steps in as soon as your general surgeon has completed the mastectomy.
+In this procedure, one of our experienced Denver plastic surgeons steps in as soon as your general surgeon has completed the mastectomy.
 The implant is placed immediately, and you leave the hospital with your new reconstructed breast.

-During your one-on-one breast reconstruction consultation, your plastic surgeon will discuss whether you are a good candidate for this technique.
+During your one-on-one consultation, your plastic surgeon will discuss whether you are a good candidate for this technique.
 The ideal candidate for one-stage breast reconstruction:

 Your medical history and the nature of your breast cancer also play a major role in establishing your candidacy for this procedure.
 We’ll discuss all of your breast reconstruction options during your consultation at our Park Meadows office.